Podman

 Disadvantages

-While Pulover’s Macro Creator is a powerful tool, it has some limitations, including:
+While Pulover’s Macro Creator is a powerful tool, it does have some limitations:

 FAQ